VIN-y/MissChanger/Klipper_Config/README.md

 ## 3.2.
 Configuration

-The **sample configuration files** can be found in the [Sample_Config](./Sample_Config) folder, where further descriptions of the software stack can also be found.
+The **sample configuration files** can be found in the relevant folder above.

+The following, starting from **Step 1**, are the recommended steps to get the software up-and-running using the default set of macros.
+Following the guide will make it easier for you to get support.

+The default macros will be managed and updated together with the software stack.

+### Step 0: Customisation

-If you are comfortable with it, you are welcome to by-pass the default macros and play with the configs files to your liking, following **step -1**.
+If you are comfortable with it, you are welcome to by-pass the default macros and play with the configs files to your liking.
 If you found any errors or room for improvement, feel free to reach out to me to get it fixed, via a GitHub or otherwise.

-Nevertheless, the following are the recommended steps to get the software up-and-running using the default set of macros.
-Following the guide (starting from **step 1**) bellow will make it easier for you to get support.
-The default macros will be managed and updated together with the software stack.

-### Step -1: Customisation

 For building your custom macro: